omgarmi/dspg_git_armimo97/README.md

 - nano + file name  : this goes to the text file created
 - CD git : go into folder
 - git commit : adds final
+- `git add` : will add a file to the staging area
+- `git comit` : will take whatever you added and to the staging area to the final
+   - this will prompt you to add short message about changes